Skip to Content

 Madame Tussaud’s Wax Museum: See the collection of movie stars, politicians, and musicians in wax form at Venetian.

-In addition to the wax museum, Madame Tussauds has added a Virtual Reality attraction that tasks guests with moving around, finding items, and working with a team.
-Note that the VR attraction is only for kids age 12 and up.
+In addition to wax figurines, Madame Tussauds has added a Virtual Reality attraction that tasks guests with moving around, finding items, and working with a team.

 Sister Mary Clarence dressed as a nun.
 Above her in neon is the phrase "Forgive me father, Im about to sin".